What State & National Parks Are Open for RVers?

 The rock formations that give Pinnacles National Park its unique landscape are the result of multiple volcanic eruptions that occurred millions of years ago.
 The entire area is bursting with life, from the chaparral and oak woodlands of the canyons to the falcons, golden eagles, and California condors that reside among the rock spires.
-Whether you’re looking for the adrenaline rush of rock climbing or the serenity of birdwatching, Pinnacles National Park has something for you.
+Whether you’re looking for the adrenaline rush of rock climbing or the serenity of birdwatching, Pinnacles National Park has a unique national park RV camping experience for you.
 The onsite campgrounds put you even closer to the canyons, caves, and towers that make the area so iconic.

 Both the east and west entrances of Pinnacles National Park are now open.
 Visitors must make reservations to stay at the campground.
 Additionally, the Nature and Visitor Centers remain closed, park shuttles are not operating, and there are several trail closures throughout the park.

 Hot Springs National Park